Ada Negri: Biography

-Ada Negri was born in Lodi, Italy, into a humble family: her father was Giuseppe Negri, a coachman, and her mother was Vittoria Cornalba, a weaver.
+Ada Negri was born in Lodi, Italy on 3 February 1870.
+Her father, Giuseppe Negri, was a coachman, and her mother, Vittoria Cornalba, was a weaver.

-Her childhood was characterized by her relationship with her grandmother, Giuseppina "Peppina" Panni, who worked as a caretaker at the noble Barni family's palace, in which Ada spent much time alone, observing the passage of people, as described in the autobiographical novel Stella Mattutina (1921).
+After her father's death in 1871, Negri's childhood was characterized by her relationship with her grandmother, Giuseppina "Peppina" Panni.
+Panni worked as a caretaker at the noble Barni family's palace, in which Negri spent much time alone, observing the passage of people as described in the autobiographical novel Stella Mattutina (1921).

 She attended Lodi’s normal school for girls and earned an elementary teacher’s diploma.
 At eighteen, she became a schoolteacher in the village of Motta Visconti near the Ticino river, in Pavia.
-She was encouraged by the teacher Paolo Tedeschi, who had noticed in the little girl a great imagination and high learning skills.
-In Pavia, Ada Negri lived in Palazzo Cornazzani, in the same building that Ugo Foscolo, Contardo Ferrini, and Albert Einstein also lived in at different times.
-Her first volume of lyrics, Fatalità (1892) confirmed her reputation as a poet and she was appointed to the normal school in Milan.
-Her second book of poems, Tempeste (1896), describes the helpless tragedy of the forsaken poor.
+In her spare time, Negri would write poetry and submit it to local newspapers.
+Her early work appeared in the Milanese periodical L'Illustrazione Popolare.
+She was encouraged to continue her education by her teacher Paolo Tedeschi, who recognized her precocity and talent.
+Negri's inaugural volume of poetry, Fatalità (1892), was well received by readers and critics, earning her the "Giannina Milli" prize which provided Negri with a small stipend.
+These accomplishments led to an appointment as a professor at the normal school in Milan.
+Here she became engaged to the young socialist intellectual Ettore Patrizi and met members of the Italian Socialist Party, including Filippo Turati, Benito Mussolini, and Anna Kuliscioff.
+Her second book of poems, Tempeste (1896), was published the same year Negri broke off her engagement to Patrizi.
+The book contains reflections on heartbreak and a continued focus on social inequity.

-On 28 March 1896, she married industrialist Giovanni Garlanda of Biella, who had fallen in love with her from reading her poetry.
-By 1904, they had two daughters, Bianca and Vittoria.
-The latter died in infancy.
-In 1913, Negri separated from her husband and moved to Switzerland with Bianca.
-Afterwards, she constantly migrated.
-She was a frequent visitor to Laglio on Lake Como, where she wrote her only novel, an autobiographical work, Stella Mattutina (Morning Star), published in 1921.
-The book was published in English in 1930.
-In March 1923, Negro began an extended stay on the island Capri, where she wrote I canti dell'isola.
+On 28 March 1896, she married industrialist Giovanni Garlanda of Biella, who had fallen in love with Negri after reading her poetry.
+By 1904, they had two daughters named Bianca and Vittoria.
+Vittoria died in infancy.
+In 1913, Negri separated from her husband and moved to Switzerland to live in Zurich with Bianca.
+Negri remained in Zurich until the outbreak of the First World War, after which she returned to Italy.

+She was a frequent visitor to Laglio on Lake Como, where she wrote her only novel, an autobiographical work titled Stella Mattutina (Morning Star).
+The book was published in 1921 and translated into English for publication in 1930.
+In March 1923, Negri began an extended stay on the island Capri, where she wrote I canti dell'isola.
+Mussolini nominated Negri for a 1927 Nobel prize, but it was subsequently won by fellow Italian poet Grazia Deledda.
+During this period, Negri often stayed at Palazzo Cornazzani in Pavia, the same building Ugo Foscolo, Contardo Ferrini, and Albert Einstein inhabited at different points in history.